dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/inequalities/1-properties.md

   \implies & 2x-3y \gt -18.
 \end{align}

 Therefore, $-18 \lt 2x-3y \lt 13$!
-I find this method much less straightforward than adding $-3y$ to $2x$, so in the rest of the solutions, whenever we have to subtract a variable from another, I will add its negative instead.
+I find this method much less straightforward than adding $-3y$ to $2x$.
+I will add its negative instead whenever we have to subtract a variable from another.

 {{% /details %}}